lake-wg/edhoc/draft-ietf-lake-edhoc.md

 80 cc a7 49 ab 58 f5 69 ca 35 da ee 05 be d1 94
 ~~~~~~~~~~~~~~~~~~~~~~~

-info for IV_2m is defined as follows, in CBOR diagnostic notation:
+info for IV_2m is defined as follows, in CBOR diagnostic notation (10 is the COSE algorithm no. of the AEAD algorithm in the selected cipher suite 0):

 ~~~~~~~~~~~~~~~~~~~~~~~
 info for IV_2m =